twisted/twisted/docs/core/howto/defer-intro.rst

 - Do something after an error has been handled successfully
 - Wrap multiple asynchronous operations with one error handler
 - Do something after an asynchronous operation, regardless of whether it succeeded or failed
-- Write coroutines that interact with Deferreds using ``ensureDeferred``

 These are very basic uses of :api:`twisted.internet.defer.Deferred <Deferred>`.
 For detailed information about how they work, how to combine multiple Deferreds, and how to write code that mixes synchronous and asynchronous APIs, see the :doc:`Deferred reference <defer>`.